janeeats/janeeats.github.com/source/_posts/2013-03-09-normalizing-data-in-rails-forms-for-beginners-part-2.markdown

 categories: [Form Helpers, Ruby, Rails]
 ---

-This post, part two of two, explains some customizations I included in a basic form for creating and editing groups on my team's app, [Jane's Lunch](http://janeslunch.com).
-In my previous post, part one, I explain how I [installed a timepicker](/blog/2013/03/09/rails-form-helpers-for-beginners/) for the groups form.
+This post, part two of two, explains some customizations I included in a basic form for creating and editing groups on my team's app, Jane's Lunch.
+In my previous post, part one, I explained how I [installed a timepicker](/blog/2013/03/09/rails-form-helpers-for-beginners/) for the groups form.
 In this post, I explain how I created a custom form helper to normalize the states input for user addresses.

 <!-- more -->

 Jane's Lunch is built on the [Ordr.In API](https://hackfood.ordr.in/), which requires the two-letter, state abbreviation for delivery addresses.
 To ensure that the data we received from the group form would be clean and play well with the Ordr.In API, I used a custom form helper that would normalize the states input for group addresses.

-I put the following code in the group helper file:
+I put the following code in the Group helper file:
     def us_states
     [
       ['Alabama', 'AL'],